AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

 limited with clause.
 To use a limited with clause for a package :ada:`P`, we simply write :ada:`limited with P`.

-If a package :ada:`A` has limited visibility of a package :ada:`B`, then all types from package :ada:`B` are visible as if they had been declared as :ref:`incomplete types <Adv_Ada_Incomplete_Types>`.
-For the specific case of the previous source-code example, this would be the limited visibility of package :ada:`B` from package :ada:`A`\ 's perspective:
+If a package :ada:`A` has limited visibility to a package :ada:`B`, then all types from package :ada:`B` are visible as if they had been declared as :ref:`incomplete types <Adv_Ada_Incomplete_Types>`.
+For the specific case of the previous source-code example, this would be the limited visibility to package :ada:`B` from package :ada:`A`\ 's perspective:

 .. code-block:: ada